evainfeld/impakt-front/README.md

 - Domain fronting.
 However, this is only acheved by using a large hosting service.
 This should be overhauled in the future.
 - Pseudonymous local chat

+The app logs nothing but your choice of region you're in.
+We believe that social movements are most powerful when ephemeral.
 ## 2. How to run it.

 Use Expo to code and run it in real time, and to compile an apk.